thoughtram/blog/_posts/2016-06-16-cold-vs-hot-observables.md

 {% endraw %}
 {% endhighlight %}

 With this output it is clear that there must have been two calls to `observer.next(Date.now())`.
-In other words, the Observable *started producing* the values up on each subscription which makes it cold by definition.
+In other words, the Observable *started producing* the values upon each subscription which makes it cold by definition.

 ## Making Cold Observables Hot